-From the outside, people would merely think of my just over 1000 hours of playtime (according to Steam) as no more important than any other game someone has sunk time into.
-No more significant than a FIFA gamer or League of Legends player.
+From the outside, people could be forgiven for mistaking my just over 1000 hours of playtime (according to Steam) as a mindless time-sink.
 I’d like to think those who know me know the real story, and know just how important video games can be (and they should, considering the amount of time I’ve spent justifying the hours poured into a cricket sim).

 During that summer, I was rendered unable to play any real cricket due to a back injury and, faced with the prospect playing no cricket for an entire summer, I found comfort in the knowledge I could sit at my computer desk and boot up a game of cricket on my computer.